BUNPC/ninjaCap2/README.md

     1. (optional, advanced) provide your custom .STL elements to be placed with corresponding grommet IDs.
 These elements can be grommets, straps, cases, anything.
 Place them in '.../ninjaCap/stl/elements/<identifier>/'.
 For this to work, you need to follow the ID-/file-/folder- naming conventions outlined [here](https://github.com/neuluce/ninjaCap/blob/master/docu/grommet_lookup.pdf).

 ## 2. Generate the ninjaCap
-1. Open matlab, go to AtlasViewer directory and add AtlasViewer directory to matlab path by running the command 'addpath(genpath('.'))' in the matlab command line.
+1. Open matlab, go to AtlasViewer directory and add AtlasViewer directory to matlab path by running the command 'setpaths' in the matlab command line.

 2. Go to ninjaCap2 directory and add ninjaCap2 directory to matlab path by running the command 'addpath(genpath('.'))' in the matlab command line.